tannerlindsay/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 - **ecobee Routines Helper SmartApp**: Child app that lets you trigger settings changes on your Ecobee thermostats based on the SmartThings Hello Modes and/or Routines.
 This version also supports changing SmartThings Mode or executing a Routine when the thermostat enters a new Program or Vacation.
 Settings include the Ecobee Program (Comfort Settings), Fan Modes and Hold Types.
 In additional to SmartThings Hello Modes, sunrise/sunset triggers are also support.
 Multiple instances of the SmartApp are also supported for maximum flexibility.
 - **Ecobee Smart Circulation Helper SmartApp**: Child app that adjusts hourly circulation time (fan on minimum minutes) trying to get 2 or more temperature sensors (Ecobee or SmartThings) to within a configurable temperature difference.
 - **Ecobee Smart Room Helper SmartApp**: Child app that automates a "Smart Room."
 Intended for rooms that are normally not used (doors, windows and automated vents closed), this app will Activate a "Smart Room" when the door is left open for a configurable period (defalt 5 minutes).
 Once active, the room's Ecobee Sensor is added to any of the user-selected default 3 Programs (Home, Away, Sleep), and (optionally) the automated vent (EcoNet or Keene) is opened.
 If the door is closed, after a configurable number of hours (default 12), it will De-activate the Smart Room, removing the Ecobee sensor from specified Programs and closing the vent.
 While active, opening a window will temporarily de-activate the room until the window is closed.
 If motion is detected while the door is closed, the automated de-activation will be cancelled until the next time the door is closed (and no motion is detected.
 Requires: Ecobee3 Full (not Lite version), Ecobee Temp/Occupancy Sensor and Door contact sensor.
 Optional: Window contact sensor(s), EcoNet or Keene smart vents.
+- **Ecobee Smart Switches Helper SmartApp**: Child app that will turn on/off one or more switches, and/or set the level on one or more dimmers (also works for vents), all based on changes to the Operating State of one or more thermostats.
+Intended to turn on vent booster fans when HVAC is pushing air, and (optionally) turn them off when they return to idle state.
+Can also be used to control lights and dimmers; dimmer control can be used to operate vents (see also Smart Vents Helper, below).
 - **Ecobee Smart Vents Helper SmartApp**: Child app that will open and close one or more SmartThings-controlled HVAC vents based on room temperature in relation to specified heating/cooling target setpoint, or the setpoint of the specified thermostat.
 - **Ecobee Smart Zones Helper SmartApp**: Child app that attempts to synchronize fan on time between two zones.
 Intended for use on multi-zones HVAC systems; running the fan on all the zones simultaneously could help reduce electricity consumption vs. having each zone run the fan independently.
 - **Ecobee Thermostat Device Handler**: This implements the Device Handler for the Ecobee Thermostat functions and attributes.
 Now includes indicators for current thermostat Program, buttons that allow adding/removing the zone from specific Programs (Home, Away, Sleep only), and indicators that appear when Smart Room is configured for the room.